 The registering officer should ensure that when the couple make their declarations they take each other by the hand.
 If they forget to do this (the holding of hands is referred to in the wording of the Quaker certificate) they can be gently reminded by the registering officer.
-If one of the parties makes a serious error, the registering officer should ask that the declaration be repeated (perhaps reading from the card or certificate).
+If one of the couple makes a serious error, the registering officer should ask that the declaration be repeated (perhaps reading from the card or certificate).

 The registering officer should check beforehand that the couple each intend to use the same form of declaration.
+The words required, including the various options that are permissible, are given on the next page.